HSEL-Industrial-Informatics/Peer_Project/README.md

 ## Security Analysis

-The learned 3-state model serves as a **formal security policy**.
+The learned 3 state model serves as a **formal security policy**.
 Any OPC UA server behavior deviating from the learned transitions is an anomaly.

 Five attack scenarios were simulated and detected: